cypypccpy/cypypccpy-hugo-academic/content/authors/admin/_index.md

   url: https://www.scut.edu.cn/new/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Robotics, 3D perception, Reinforcement Learning and SLAM.
+bio: My research interests include Robotics, Imitation Learning, Reinforcement Learning and Meta Learning.

 # Interests to show in About widget
 interests: